ElevateEdOrg/elevateed-ai-ml/README.md

 This project provides two primary APIs for the Elevate Ed platform built with Flask:

 1. **Recommendation API**
    Returns course recommendations based on user data.
-(Dummy implementation; replace with your actual logic.)

 2. **Quiz API**
    Generates multiple-choice quizzes for courses by aggregating lecture transcript content, searching transcript embeddings in Qdrant, and using the Groq API to generate MCQs.
 It also supports video transcription using Whisper and video downloading if needed.